skylerkuo/pddl/README.md

 pip install pyperplan

+if you want to gemma2+pddl, you need prompt_templete and domain.pddl and problem.pddl and problem2.pddl
 please check the path of the pddl and prompt file

 domain file : actions, rule of actions